 In recent years, padel has seen an explosion in popularity, with new clubs and facilities being built worldwide.
 The sport is now governed by the World Padel Tour, which organizes professional tournaments and oversees the development of the sport.
 With its speed, skill, and strategy combination, padel is becoming a favourite among players of all ages and skill levels.

 Padel is not yet an Olympic sport, but it’s recognized by the International Olympic Committee (IOC) as an emerging sport.
 The World Padel Tour and the International Padel Federation are working to promote the sport to the IOC and include it in future Olympic Games.
 With its growing popularity and the support of the IOC, it’s possible that Padel could become an Olympic sport in the future.

 Padel has been traditionally considered a men’s sport, but in recent years, it has seen an increase in the number of women participating.

-Women’s padel has its own tournaments, the most important being the Femme Open, which began in 2018.
-Padel is a very inclusive sport and it is easy for women to get involved in the sport, as it is a less physically demanding sport than tennis, making it accessible to a wider range of women.
+Women’s padel has its tournaments, the most important being the Femme Open, which began in 2018.
+Padel is a very inclusive sport, and it is easy for women to get involved in the sport, as it is a less physically demanding sport than tennis, making it accessible to a broader range of women.

-The increasing popularity of the sport among women is also helped by the fact that it can be played by people of all skill levels, and that it is a fun and social sport that can be enjoyed by players of all ages.
+The increasing popularity of the sport among women is also helped by the fact that people of all skill levels can play it and that it is a fun and social sport that players of all ages can enjoy.